cmu-sei/iides/examples/example1.md

 - **`Status`**:
  Closed (*C*) &mdash; All investigations and legal proceedings are closed
 - **`Summary`**:
- Joshua Adam Schulte, a former CIA software engineer, leaked classified CIA documents known as Vault 7 to WikiLeaks.
-These documents detailed the CIA's hacking tools and techniques, causing severe damage to U.S. national security, exposing CIA operations and personnel, and costing the agency hundreds of millions of dollars.
-Schulte was charged with espionage, unauthorized access to computer systems, and other related crimes.
-He was convicted and sentenced to 40 years in prison.
+ Oliver Griffin, a former software engineer at a government agency, leaked sensitive documents to an unauthorized entity.
+These documents detailed the agency's secret tools and techniques, causing severe damage to national security, exposing operations and personnel, and costing the agency substantial financial resources.
+Griffin was charged with unauthorized access to computer systems, dissemination of classified information, and other related crimes.
+He was convicted and sentenced to 35 years in prison.
 - **`Brief summary`**:
- Joshua Adam Schulte leaked classified CIA documents to WikiLeaks, detailing CIA hacking tools and techniques.
+ Oliver Griffin leaked sensitive documents to an unauthorized entity, detailing cybersecurity tools and techniques.
 This caused severe national security damage and financial costs.
-Schulte was convicted of espionage and sentenced to 40 years in prison.
+Griffin was convicted of multiple charges and sentenced to 35 years in prison.

 ## Insider

-Joshua Adam Schulte had a history of social and mental health issues.
+Oliver James Griffin had a history of social and mental health issues.
 He showed concerning behaviors, such as repeated technical policy abuse and conflicts with his supervisor as well as browsing dark web forums.
-The insider had multiple workplace incidents involving the harassment of colleagues, ultimately resulting in the insider being forced to move offices across the building.
-The insider believed he had been mistreated by staff, leading to a desire for revenge.
+The insider had multiple workplace incidents.

 - **`Id`**:
  insider--5460491c-eacd-4074-aef9-f6f584893a59